LavanyaPobbathi/Sentence-Transformers-and-Multi-Task-Learning/README.md

-# Fetch Receipt Analysis Multi-Task Transformer
+# Fetch Receipt Analysis Sentence Transformers and Multi Task Learning

 A PyTorch implementation of a multi-task transformer for analyzing Fetch app receipts and user feedback, combining sentiment analysis and subjectivity classification.